matiaschediek/wallet-service/README.md

 7. **Separate Logging Mechanism**:
    - **Application Logs**: For debugging and monitoring.
    - **Audit Logs**: To track financial transactions and ensure traceability.
+8. **Docker for Containerization**: Ensures consistency across different environments and simplifies deployment.
+9. **JWT for Authentication**: Provides a secure way to authenticate users and authorize requests.
+10. **API Gateway (Kong)**: To manage API traffic, security, and monitoring.

 ---